Nation.1: Technology

 Alan Kay recommended using a wiki in the formation of Nation1, three years before the founding of Wikipedia.
 His advice led to the use of a wiki to help form the founding texts of the nation.
 A database-driven website and email mailing lists were used as the initial communication system, while the central committee laid plans for multi-lingual chat system and a distributed decision-making system called the Democracy Engine.

+Their online platform evolved during Nation.1's existence: by 1998, just one year after creation, it presented discussion forums and a mailing list users could subscribe to, as well as a call for translators.
+Early proposed website interfaces also presented a voting area.

+In July 2001, prior to the merging with TakingITGlobal, their website presented a web chat that "automatically translates "live" between the world's major languages".